junebert/junebert/README.md

+call me mits , mysti , or jester :P

-mysti/jester , they/he/she , 19
+they/he/she , 19

 basic dni and com/proshippers do not interact please :)